 Whether you are here for a week or only for a few hours, Sequoia and Kings Canyon National Parks offers a multitude of activities for you to enjoy.
 Read on for a few sample ideas keyed to the anticipated length of your stay and designed to help you get the most from a visit to our “backyard” of giant sequoias, steep canyons and scenic rivers.

 For the very adventurous, explore the unrivaled beauty of Sequoia and Kings Canyon National Parks, in just a few days!
 Try the Majestic Mountain Loop itinerary for a high sierra vacation full of all the adventure you can imagine.
 Trek to the largest living tree, explore underground caves, hike to stunning waterfalls, and discover the best vistas in both parks.

-The late summer 2017 Sequoia and Kings Canyon Visitor Guide is now available.
+The fall 2017 Sequoia and Kings Canyon Visitor Guide is now available.